n-inuguri/genaibc-week1-nagendra/readme.md

 # Quippy - Multi-Model Chat Assistant

 Meet Quippy, a versatile and witty chat assistant that combines the power of multiple Language Model providers (Groq and OpenAI) in an engaging Streamlit interface.
-This application demonstrates advanced LLM integration with a personality-driven approach to AI interaction.
+This application demonstrates LLM integration with a personality-driven approach to AI interaction.

 What makes Quippy special:
 * 🎭 **Personality-Driven:** More than just a Q&A bot - Quippy brings charm and wit to every conversation
-* 🔄 **Multi-Provider Support:** Seamlessly switch between Groq's open-source models and OpenAI's GPT-5 series
+* 🔄 **Multi-Provider Support:** Switch between Groq's open-source models and OpenAI's GPT-5 series
-* 🎯 **Adaptive Behavior:** Smart parameter handling for different models while maintaining consistent personality
+* 🎯 **Adaptive Behavior:** Parameter handling for different models while maintaining consistent personality
-* 🎪 **User-Friendly Interface:** Clean, intuitive Streamlit frontend with real-time model switching and configuration
+* 🎪 **User-Friendly Interface:** Clean, intuitive Streamlit frontend with model switching and configuration

 ## 1\.
 Overview